artpaiva/frechal/README.md

 ___
 Includes:
 - Loading articles after the end of the first
-- Author's Biography side sticky
+- Author's Biography side box sticky
 - Quotes